sai24681012/Elevate-Labs-DAY-4/README.md

 ✅ This README.md file for documentation
 ## 🧪 Testing & Validation

 All queries were tested using DB Browser for SQLite.
 Screenshots of successful query execution are included in the `screenshots/` folder.
  Each query was validated for:
 - Correct syntax
 - Accurate results
 - Performance (using indexes)
 - Reusability (via views)

----

-Let me know if you want help writing a short Git commit message or packaging your screenshots — I’ll make sure you’re submission-ready!